HeringtonPress/Systems/OneLastCoin/OneLastCoin.md

 ## Mounts & Vehicles
 Mounts and Vehicles reduces stress from moving by 1.

-Mounts and other similar creatures have Tack.
-Tack is denoted as a sort of carrying capacity.

 Vehicles moving through Difficult or worse terrain have a 1-6 chance of breaking, which requires a Watch to fix.
-## Cooking
-Done as part of a Long rest or any reasonable Watch.
-Requiring at least 2 unique ingredients and creating a serving for each ingredient used.

-Monster parts and other Arcane ingredients typically grant magical effects.

-1-6 chance of success with +1 for each of the following.

-• Fire • Water • Cookware • Seasoning
-## Moonlight
-You will have to take into account the effects that time will have on your journey in order to be successful.

-Traveling in Winter will cause night to fall much earlier in the day.
-In summer only the last two watches of a day are night, while in winter the last four are.

-During the Fellnight, all watches of each day are night as the moon refuses to slumber till Mistfall.

-Any actions taken while the moon holds the sky have an increased likely hood for dangerous encounters as the moon allows the villainy of the underdark to climb free of their prisons.
 # Delving
 ## Turns
 Crawls are tracked in 10 minute Turns.
 There is a 1-6 chance of an Omen each Turn.
 An Omen left ignored will quickly become an Encounter.

 In an especially dangerous location the chance of an omen may increase with each lucky roll.
 ## Movement
 You can move from one room to another and explore the new room in 1 turn.
 Moving through 2 explored rooms in a turn assumes moving with caution.
 You could move through 6 rooms in a turn.
 Doing so, Omens become Encounters and Traps go unnoticed.
 ## Other Activities
 - Identifying magic takes a Turn.
 - Deciphering something/reading a book takes 3 Turns.